 The importance of sagebrush and Washington’s remaining shrub-steppe

-In 2015, federal officials are considering listing the greater sage grouse as an Endangered species.
-We are closely monitoring these developments and working on habitat connectivity and restoration projects, including the Okanogan Working for Wildlife Initiative and our Sagelands Heritage Program, that can benefit the long term recovery of greater sage grouse in Washington state.
+Federal officials are considering listing the greater sage-grouse as an Endangered species.
+We are closely monitoring these developments and working on habitat connectivity and restoration projects, including the Okanogan Working for Wildlife Initiative and our Sagelands Heritage Program, that can benefit the long term recovery of greater sage-grouse in Washington state.